fugue/regula/README.md

  -  `lib/`: the OPA library code to evaluate rules and mangle input.
  -  `rules/`: a collection of rules.
 We may split this up further as the number of rules increases.
+ -  `examples/`: a collection of example rules that you can use as inspiration for your own rules.
  -  `scripts/`: scripts for development; currently only a script to generate test input.
  -  `tests/`: